 "They're accusing [Ronis] of something extraordinarily serious.
 You're accusing a lawyer of doing something unethical, doing something possibly illegal," said Mark Adams, a criminal defense attorney who has represented another defendant in the Arellano Felix case, adding that prosecutors are "going to have to put their money where their mouth is and put up some evidence."

-The allegations against Ronis stem from his representation of a cartel member in 1995 whom prosecutors now want to use as a witness against Arellano Felix.
+The accusations against Ronis stem from his representation of a cartel member in 1995 whom prosecutors now want to use as a witness against Arellano Felix.

-That witness, a drug trafficker, told prosecutors that he thought Ronis had been hired by a top cartel lieutenant who issued orders forbidding cooperating with prosecutors.
-The witness ultimately pleaded guilty to drug conspiracy charges and worked with authorities, but only after Ronis stopped representing him, prosecutors said.
+That witness, a drug trafficker who is not identified in court documents, told prosecutors that he believed Ronis had been hired by a top cartel lieutenant who gave strict orders against any cooperation with prosecutors.
+The witness ended up pleading guilty to drug conspiracy charges and began working with authorities only after Ronis stopped representing him, prosecutors said.